 Who else has been soaking up bonds, deaf to repeated cries that prices are about to plunge?
 The Federal Reserve which, thanks to QE1, 2, 3, and 4, now owns 13.63% of our $22 trillion debt.

 An assortment of other government entities possesses a further 29% of US government bonds, first and foremost the Social Security Administration with a 16% holding.
 And they ain’t selling either, baby.

 So what you have here is the overwhelming majority of Treasury bond owners with no intention to sell.
 Ever.
 Only hedge funds have been selling this year, and they have already done so, in spades.

-Fasten your seat belts, batten down the hatches, and swallow the Dramamine!
+Fasten your seat belts, batten the hatches, and down the Dramamine!

 Hyper accelerating corporate profits will also create a global cash glut, further levitating bond prices.
 Companies are becoming so profitable they are throwing off more cash than they can reasonably use or pay out.

 This is why these gigantic corporate cash hoards are piling up in Europe in tax-free jurisdictions, now over $2 trillion.
 Is the US heading for Japanese style yields, of zero for 10-year Treasuries?

 If so, bonds are a steal here at 2.59%.
 If we really do enter a period of long term -2% a year deflation, that means the purchasing power of a dollar increases by 35% every decade in real terms.